Right Arrow

 Not specified

-Spot AI's workflow automation extends beyond basic monitoring to support process improvement initiatives.
-The platform automatically generates operator scorecards for changeover procedures, benchmarks performance across shifts, and creates evolving best practices from top-performing teams.
-This approach converts video from a reactive tool into a proactive driver of operational excellence.
+Spot AI's workflow automation enables teams to benchmark performance for changeover procedures across shifts and create evolving best practices from top-performing teams.
+This approach helps turn video into a proactive tool for improving operations.

 Scalability and multi-site deployment